francescovogelezang/DGA/chapter4.md

 ### Article 19 Specific requirements to safeguard rights and interests of data subjects and legal entities as regards their data

-(1) Any entity entered in the register of recognised data altruism organisations shall inform data holders:
+(1) Any entity entered in the register of recognised data altruism organisations shall inform data holders prior to any processing of their data in a clear and easy-to-understand manner:

 (a) about the purposes of general interest for which it permits the processing of their data by a data user in an easy-to-understand manner;

-(b) about any processing outside the Union.
+(b) about the location of an the purposes of general interest for which it permits any processing performed outside the Union.

 (2) The entity shall also ensure that the data is not be used for other purposes than those of general interest for which it permits the processing.

+(3) The entity shall also ensure that consent from data subjects or permissions to process data made available by legal persons can be withdrawn easily and in a user-friendly way by the data subject or legal person.

-(3) Where an entity entered in the register of recognised data altruism organisations provides tools for obtaining consent from data subjects or permissions to process data made available by legal persons, it shall specify the jurisdiction or jurisdictions in which the data use is intended to take place.
+(4) Where an entity entered in the register of recognised data altruism organisations provides tools for obtaining consent from data subjects or permissions to process data made available by legal persons, it shall specify the jurisdiction or jurisdictions in which the data use is intended to take place.

-### Article 20 Competent authorities for registration
+### Article 20 Competent authorities for registration of data altruism organisations.

 (1) Each Member State shall designate one or more competent authorities responsible for the register of recognised data altruism organisations and for the monitoring of compliance with the requirements of this Chapter.
-The designated competent authorities shall meet the requirements of Article 23.
+The designated competent authorities for the registration of data altruism organisations shall meet the requirements of Article 23.

 (2) Each Member State shall inform the Commission of the identity of the designated authorities.